ckjpdx/tiny-anthems/README.md

 - [ ] Automatically email client to notify of song completion

 ### UX & Interface
+- [x] Responsive breakpoint styles for mobile, tablet, and desktop
 - [x] Landing page with Tiny Anthems tape that goes into player when clicked and advances user into the site
 - [x] Display demo songs to play on portfolio page via Soundcloud imbeds
 - [x] Confirm quiz was submitted and redirect to profile page.